Spring Boot MVC and JDBC CRUD Example

 ) ENGINE=InnoDB AUTO_INCREMENT=20 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;

-As we are going to show some data initially when application URL is hit on the browser, so we are going to dump some data into the above table:
+As I am going to show some data initially when application URL is hit on the browser, so I am going to insert some sample data into the above teacher table:

 insert into `teacher`(`id`,`name`,`expertise`)